 Light was shown as a primary factor impacting COS fluxes in aquatic ecosystems (Blezinger et al., 2000), mainly through its positive influence on the growth and activity of photoautotrophic organisms (Rhee & Gotham, 1981).
-Photoautotrophs can take up COS through the same chemical pathways than in terrestrial plants, with CA catalyzing the reaction (Protoschill‐Krebs et al., 1995).
+Photoautotrophs can take up COS through the same chemical pathways as terrestrial plants, with CA catalysing the reaction (Protoschill‐Krebs et al., 1995).
 Similar results were observed in a recent study manipulating light conditions on various soil types, notably because light stimulated an increase in photoautotroph abundances (Sauze et al., 2017).
 The contribution of photoautotrophs to COS fluxes is probably underestimated in terrestrial ecosystems (Meredith et al., 2019), notably because until recently we lacked the high throughput sequencing tools necessary to assess the size and structure of photoautotrophic communities in soils (Sauze et al., 2017; Djemiel et al., 2020).
-However, the development of universal primer shared amongst photoautotrophic organisms (Sherwood & Presting, 2007) and the development of a new database may help us to assess the direct effect of light on soil photoautotroph communities (Djemiel et al., 2020).
-Furthermore, fungi and bacteria may benefit from positive interactions with phototrophs and their photosynthetic products and influence, in turn, COS fluxes in a similar way to that shown in oceans with bacteria gathering around phytoplankton to form a phycosphere zone (Seymour et al., 2017).
-Yet, shifts in soil phycosphere communities (i.e., algae, bacteria and fungi) between light and dark conditions have rarely been investigated in the literature and the consequences of their interactions on gas exchange across contrasting soil types remain to be determined (Whelan et al., 2018).
+However, the development of universal primers shared amongst photoautotrophic organisms (Sherwood & Presting, 2007) and the development of a new database may now help us to assess the direct effect of light on soil photoautotroph communities (Djemiel et al., 2020).
+Furthermore, fungi and bacteria may benefit from positive interactions with phototrophs and their photosynthetic products and influence, in turn, COS fluxes in a similar way to that shown in oceans, with bacteria gathering around phytoplankton to form a phycosphere zone (Seymour et al., 2017).
+Yet, shifts in soil phycosphere communities (i.e., phototrophs, bacteria and fungi) between light and dark conditions have rarely been investigated in the literature and the consequences of their interactions on gas exchange across contrasting soil types remain to be determined (Whelan et al., 2018).